sama1mansn/greenfield-docs/docs/api-sdk/sdk-go.md

 3. Create your bucket

 Bucket can be private or public.
-You can custmize it with options.
+You can customize it with options.

 *   VISIBILITY\_TYPE\_PUBLIC\_READ
 *   VISIBILITY\_TYPE\_PRIVATE